isaacward1/isaacward1.github.io/content/posts/azure-tpot/index.md

 ---

 Create a resource > select `Ubuntu Server 24.04 LTS` or `Debian 12 "Bookworm"`
-- **Note:** Ubuntu was less problematic, but Debian was slimmer and slightly more performant.
+- **Note:** Ubuntu was less problematic, Debian was slightly (negligible) more performant.
 I went with Debian for this tutorial, but most steps should apply to both.

 [![create-vm1](create-vm1.png)](create-vm1.png)